ssmaceachern-dev/mythicalmonsters/chapter6_downtime.md

 And finally, a **_Toolkit_** is needed to craft the item itself.
 For blades, a blacksmithing toolkit or a forge is required.
 For making potions, an alchemy toolkit is needed.
 Toolkits themselves are items that can be made but may require materials of their own.

-Once all three requirements have been met, a character can begin crafting their very own items.
-To begin, the character determines the Rarity of the Material and the Rarity of the item type and together these form the Crafting challenge rating.
+Once all three requirements have been met, a character adds the rarity of the Material they are working with alongside the rarity of the item they are trying to make.
+If the item they are trying to make falls beyond the scope of items set in the Marketplace section, then the Storyteller can step in and determine an approximate rarity.
+This sum acts as the Crafting Challenge Rating.

+### **Daily Action**
+A character begins work by making a Profession Test.
+Each success obtained during this Test contributes towards overcoming the Crafting Challenge Rating of the item.
+If the result of the Test matches or exceeds the challenge rating, then the item obtains a mark.
+Once an item has obtained six marks, its quality rating increases from 0 to 1.
+All excess successes contribute towards the next Profession Test.

+### **Weekly Action**
-Each week that a character spends crafting allows them to make a **Profession Test** with each success contributing towards overcoming the Crafting CR.
-Vigor cannot be used towards this Test.
-These successes are cumulative meaning all of the successes earned from Profession Tests each week are added together  towards the matching the Crafting CR.
-Once the Crafting CR is met, the item’s quality increases by 1 and any excess successes contribute towards increasing the quality again.
+Each week that a character spends crafting allows them to make a **Profession Test** to craft the item.
+However, the crafter gains Ease equal to their Profession's rating multiplied by the number of days in the week.

-However, if any of the Profession Tests result in Minor Blunders, then the item’s quality decreases by 1.
-If the result is a Major Blunder, then the materials become unusable.

-If a Minor Success, Major Success, Minor Blunder, or Major Blunder are achieved during the Profession Test, then the character gains a mark towards their applied Profession.